smbugua/ask-multiple-pdfs/readme.md

 ## Contributing
 ------------
 This repository is intended for educational purposes and does not accept further contributions.
 It serves as supporting material for a YouTube tutorial that demonstrates how to build this project.
 Feel free to utilize and enhance the app based on your own requirements.

+## Troubleshooting

+If you encounter issues while using the application, consider the following:

+- **Error: Missing Environment Variables**: Ensure that your `.env` file is correctly set up with the required variables.
+- **Error: PDF Not Processing**: Make sure the uploaded files are valid PDF documents and not corrupted.
+- **Slow Response Times**: This may occur if the PDFs are large or if there are network issues with the OpenAI API.

 ## License
 -------